justingrant94/BackEnd--Project4/README.md

 **Brief**

-**1.** Build a full-stack application - by making your own backend and your own front-end.
+**1.** Build a full-stack application - by making your own backend and your own frontend.
 **2.** Use a Python Django API using Django REST Framework to serve your data from an SQL database.
-**3.** Consume your API with a separate front-end built with React.
+**3.** Consume your API with a separate frontend built with React.
 **4.** Create a MERN app & ensure there is CRUD functionality.
 **5.** Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut.
 **6.** Have a visually impressive design.